ga4gh-beacon/beacon-network/docs/adminGuide/light-beacon-network.md

 docker compose up -d
 ```

 Congrats!
-You have created Beacon Network in [http://localhost:8080/beacon-network/v2.0.0/](http://localhost:8080/beacon-network/v2.0.0/).
-You can now view and query the backend as needed.
+You have deployed the ELIXIR Beacon Network backend in [http://localhost:8080/beacon-network/v2.0.0/](http://localhost:8080/beacon-network/v2.0.0/).
+You can now view and query the backend with API GET/POST queries.
 Adjust the URLs as necessary based on your setup.

 ## FrontEnd Installation